Simulating The Urban Canopy's Impact on Wind-Driven Natural Ventilation: Description of computational model and quantities of interest

 \subsubsection{Boundary Conditions}

-We represent the top boundary as a no-slip condition, the horizontal boundary conditions as periodic, and the ground and building surfaces as smooth walls (using a standard algebraic wall model).
+We represent the top boundary as a slip condition, the horizontal boundary conditions as periodic, and the ground and building surfaces as smooth walls (using a standard algebraic wall model).
+We found the choice of the wall model (e.g., smooth or rough wall) has a negligible impact on the predicted ventilation rates since the flow is dominated by large-scale sharp-edge separation and wakes.
 We initialize all surfaces and air volumes with the indoor-outdoor temperature differences from the BEM (see Section~\ref{sssec:UandTConditions}).
 The surface temperatures remain fixed while the air volumes mix during the simulation spin-up to a statistically steady-state flow and temperature field.